DjangoGirls/tutorial-extensions/en/manual_pythonanywhere_deploy/README.md

 * This extension assumes you already have some code on GitHub.
 See the begining of the deploy chapter for instructions on that, if you need.
 * It also assumes you have a PythonAnywhere account.
 If it already has a djangogirls webapp running in it, you'll need to delete that first (or just sign up for a new account!)

+## Overview

+Deploying to PythonAnywhere, or indeed to any server, involves pretty much the same steps:

+* Getting your code onto the server.
+We'll use `git clone` and `git pull` for this

+* Installing your dependencies on the server.
+We'll use a virtualenv for this, just like on your own computer, but we'll use a shortcut recommended by PythonAnywhere called `virtualenvwrapper`

+* Configuring your database on the server.
+The database on your own computer and the one on the server are separate.
+We'll use `manage.py migrate` and `manage.py createsuperuser` for this.

+* Configuring your static files on the server.
+On your own laptop, `runserver` takes care of static files, but servers like to manage things differently in order to optimise serving static files.
+Here we'll use a new command called `collectstatic`, and configure the static files through PythonAnywhere's **Web tab**.

+* And actually hooking up our Django app to be served, live, on the public Internet.
+We do this on PythonAnywhere's **Web tab**, by configuring something they call a **WSGI file**.

 ## Pulling our code down on PythonAnywhere